This graph shows the year-to-year and cumulative surface height

 between Point 1 and Point 179 is only 100 meters, not great

-enough to discern a strong elevation controlled ablation
+enough to discern a strong elevation-controlled ablation

 pattern.

-Juneau Icefield.
+Icefield.
 The cumulative effect of the individual

-labeled 2001 to 2007.
-During this six year time period, the
+labeled 2001 to 2017.
+During this 16 year time period, the

-per year - along the
+meters per year - about the height of a 15-story building!